BillMick/phone-book/README.md

 Enjoy it.

 # for more details
 For more details, you can either refer to « Project_Report.pdf » file or contact us by email.
-You can also write for suggestions.
+Feel free for suggestions.

 # how to contact us
 gmail : ahouandjinoubill@gmail.com